iac-oslo/azure-firewall-labs/docs/labs/lab-06/index.md

 # Task #1 - allow outbound traffic to everything from spoke1 VNet

-For simplicity, we will allow outbound traffic to everything from spoke1 VNet.
+For simplicity, we will allow outbound traffic to everything from spoke VNets.
 In production, you should never do it and always limit outbound traffic to only required destinations.

-Create `spoke1-outbound-rules.bicep` file with the following content:
+Create `spokes-outbound-rules.bicep` file with the following content:

 ```bicep
 param parLocation string = 'westeurope'